 What should South do?
 South cannot make a bid as that would promise a 5-card suit.
 South should make a balancing double.
 Consult partner who will not expect an opening hand as South has passed already.

-A double is nearly always takeout at a low level if there is more than one unbid suit.
+A double is nearly always takeout at a low level if there is more than one unbid suit and your opponents are trying to play in a suit contract.